 If you aren't near SRU, but you are near another PASSHE school, check their library catalog to see if they have the item you need.
 Students at any PASSHE school are eligible for borrowing privileges at all other PASSHE schools as well.
 You will probably need to speak to a circulation supervisor the first time you borrow, to get set up in their computer system.

 Please note that Penn State campuses are a separate system from PASSHE; however, all Pennsylvania residents can request a Resident Borrower's Card, free of charge.
-Present a PA driver's license or PA nondriver ID at a Penn State campus library to recieve your card.
+Present a PA driver's license or PA nondriver ID at a Penn State campus library to receive your card.

 Option Three: Use interlibrary loan from your local public library